 Emergency Rental Assistance

-Maricopa County households experiencing financial hardship due to the COVID-19 Pandemic may be eligible for Emergency Rental Assistance (ERA) through the Human Services Department’s Community Services Division.
+Maricopa County households experiencing financial hardship may be eligible for Emergency Rental Assistance (ERA) through the Human Services Department’s Community Services Division.

-Qualified households can receive up to fifteen (15) months of payments for the following:
+Qualified households can receive up to six (6) months of payments for the following:

 - Rental assistance

 - Utility assistance for electric, gas, water, sewer, and/or trash

 Payments can be made for past due, owed, and/or future rental and utility bills based on funding availability and payment history.